 The Online Library provides access to over 100 million academic electronic items comprising E-books, E-journals, conference proceedings, etc. In addition, students can request items which are not held in the library via the library's Inter-Library loans service with the British Library.

 Senate House Library provides free reference access for all registered distance and flexible learning students.

 This MA is designed to be studied over two years by taking the two core modules in the first year and four elective modules (two per session) in the second year, alongside the dissertation component.

 Each study session lasts 16 weeks and the dissertation component accounts for 12 weeks per year.
 We recommend that you study for 15-20 hours per week during this time.

-- Core modules: a seen open-book examination (70% overall grade) and four online assessments known as E-tivities (30% overall grade).
+- Core modules: a final item of coursework (70% overall grade) and five online assessments known as E-tivities (30% overall grade).